srikavya26/Web-App/README.md

     ```bash
     python app.py
     ```
+    or

     ```bash
     flask run
     ```
-4. Open your web browser and navigate to `http://localhost:5000` to view the application.
+5. Open your web browser and navigate to `http://localhost:5000` to view the application.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the contribution guidelines.